 Traditionally decoquinate was used in the ewe ration to suppress the number of oocysts shed by the ewes.
 However, this blanket approach is no longer recommended for a number of reasons.
 Firstly, the ewes are medicated despite being clinically unaffected by coccidia.
 Secondly some of the source of coccidia for the lambs comes from overwintered oocysts on the pasture and medicating the ewes does not remove this.
 Lastly there are benefits of very young lambs having access to low levels of coccidia to build their own immunity.

 Diclazuril has no residual activity so the timing of treatment is critical and it is rarely appropriate to be used on the day of turn-out.
 When susceptible lambs are moved onto contaminated land, the product should be given 10-14 days later and it may be necessary to give a second dose three weeks after the first.

 Toltrazuril has a longer duration of action so one dose is all that is necessary.
-Timing is less critical but the ideal timing of treatment has been shown to be a week after turn-out onto contaminated land or a week before expected clinical disease.
+Timing is less critical but the ideal timing of treatment is a week after turn-out onto contaminated land or a week before expected clinical disease.